Here is the first chapter of the new edited version of MHBFY. I hope you enjoy.

 She smiled.
 Zuko, the angry and arrogant former Crown Prince of the Fire Nation, now one of her friends and the new Fire Lord.
 She laughed.
 She could not believe how much they had changed.

 "I wonder how much more he has changed since the last time we have all seen each other," Katara thought to herself, stroking the hairpin as if she expected it to reveal something to her.

-Right after the war, the gang had spent two weeks at Ba Sing Se at Uncle Iroh's teashop before Zuko was called back to the Fire Nation.
+Right after the war, the gang had spent two weeks in Ba Sing Se at Uncle Iroh's teashop before Zuko was called back to the Fire Nation.
 After that, the group hardly spent time together anymore.
 Toph was helping Aang around the Earth Kingdom.
 Suki continued to teach the Kyoshi Warriors and Sokka and Katara were helping in the Southern Water Tribe.
-But despite this, Aang always came back to visit, obviously for her, and even Toph sometimes came.
-Okay, maybe always complaining because she could not see nor bend, but they all knew she enjoyed herself.
+But despite this, Aang always came to visit, obviously for her, and even Toph sometimes came.
+She always complained because she could not see nor bend, but they all knew she enjoyed herself.
 And Suki visited a couple of times with her Kyoshi Warriors, especially to see Sokka.

 But not only was Zuko the farthest away, he was also the busiest of them all.
 He was the one who had to deal with trying to build trust among the other nations and deal with all the postwar hassle.
-But the hardest part must be trying to lead a country who still called for the war to continue, especially for someone so young.
+But the hardest part must have been trying to lead a country who still called for the war to continue.